 We continued to implement our restructuring plan.
-During the quarter, SG&A expenses fell 11% yearon-year.
+During the guarter, SG&A expenses fell 11% year-on-year.
 Cashflow was robust and we ended the quarter with 2 billion euros of adjusted net cash on the balance sheet slightly up compared to December 2015.

-Order intake remained at a low level, but its quality and diversity was satisfactory, spread across both Subsea and Onshore/Offshore projects and our technology, equipment and consulting activities.
-We ended the guarter with 15 billion euros of backlog and our 2016 guidance well underpinned - and unchanged from the targets we set out in mid-February.
+Order intake remained at a low level, but its quality and diversity was satisfactory, spread across both Subsea and Onshore/Offshore projects and our technology, equipment and

-2 Adjusted operating income from recurring activities after income/(loss) of equity affiliates.
-3 Adjusted operating income from recurring activities after income/(loss) of equity affiliates, divided by adjusted revenue.
+2 Adjusted operating income from recurring activities after income/(loss) of equity affiliates, divided by adjusted revenue.

 4 Net income of the parent company excluding exceptional items.
-See annex V. 5 As per IFRS, diluted earnings per share are calculated by dividing income/(loss) attributable to the parent company's shareholders, restated for financial interest related to dilutive potential ordinary shares, by the weighted average number of outstanding shares during the period, plus the effect of dilutive potential ordinary shares related to the convertible bonds, dilutive stock options and performance shares calculated according to the "Share Purchase Method" (IFRS 2), less treasury shares.
-In conformity with this convenible bornes, undure stock options and periorinalize shallest according to the shall be understood, anti-dilutive stock options are ignored in calculating EPS.
+See annex V.

+5 As per IFRS, diluted earnings per share are calculated by dividing income/(loss) attributable to the parent company's shareholders, restated for financial interest related to dilutive potential ordinary shares, by the weighted average number of outstanding shares during the period, plus the effect of dilutive potential ordinary shares related to the convertible bonds, dilutive stock options and performance shares calculated according to the "Share Purchase Method" (IFRS 2), less treasury shares.
+In conformity with this method, anti-dilutive stock options are ignored in calculating EPS.
 Dilutive options are taken into account if the subscription price of the stock options plus the future and still outstanding IFRS 2 charge is lower than the average market share price during the EPS reference period.